Announcement: We're launching LabelGPT, World's fastest prompt based labeling tool. Join the waiting list to get beta access

 What is BLOOM?

-BigScience Open-access Multilingual Language Model (BLOOM) is a large language model built on transformers.
+BigScience Open-access Multilingual Language Model (BLOOM AI) is a large language model built on transformers.
 It was developed by more than 1000 AI researchers to offer a free large language model to anyone who is interested in trying it.
 It is seen as an alternative to OpenAI's GPT-3 with its 176 billion parameters and training data on over 366 billion tokens from March through July 2022.
 A modified version of the Megatron-LM GPT-2 transformer model architecture is used by BLOOM.

 The BLOOM project was co-founded by the HuggingFace's BigScience team, the Microsoft DeepSpeed team, the NVIDIA Megatron-LM team, the IDRIS/GENCI team, the PyTorch team, and the BigScience Engineering work group volunteers were the six key groups involved.